lyc102/ifem/debug/log.md

-## Move MaxwellH to ifem_local
+## Move some files to ifem_local

 Some subroutines are not tested yet and thus move to ifem_local.
+Removed MaxwellH and Helmholtz for example.